jiange91/lm_compiler/cognify/llm/README.md

   return cog_agent(inputs={qa_question: question})
 ```

-By default, `CogLM` will construct messages on your behalf based on the `system_prompt`, `inputs` and `output_label`.
+By default, `CogLM` will construct messages on your behalf based on the `system_prompt`, `inputs` and `output`.
 These messages are directly passed to model defined in the `lm_config`.
 For compatibility with existing codebases that rely on passing messages and keyword arguments directly, we allow the user to pass in optional `messages` and `model_kwargs` arguments when calling a `CogLM` like so:

 ```python